Al148506/InventorySystem/README.md

 ## Inventory System
 A modern system for managing inventories, designed for small and medium-sized businesses.
 This application enables you to efficiently manage products, users, audit logs, and generate PDF reports.
-Developed using asp.net, with the code languages ​​c# and javascript for the backend, razor pages, css and bootstrap for the frontend and a database in sql server for storage

 ### Features

 - Inventory Management: Record, view, and update your inventory information quickly and easily.